Skip to main content

 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Find out how the big supermarkets compare, and which one was crowned the cheapest of the month for popular food and drink brands
+Find out how the big supermarkets compare, and which popular supermarket was the most expensive for non-loyalty members

 Hannah WalshSenior researcher & writer